AR-js-org/AR.js-Docs/docs/location-based.md

 # Location Based

+**Important!** You might want to check out the new AR.js [LocAR](https://github.com/AR-js-org/locar.js) project if you are interested in location-based AR.
+This aims to provide a cleaner API, with just a single version, and more frequent updates.

+In the future, updates on the location-based side will be focused on LocAR.

+## Intro to location-based

 [This article](https://medium.com/chialab-open-source/build-your-location-based-augmented-reality-web-app-c2442e716564) gives you a first glance to Location Based on AR.js.

 It can be used for indoor (but with low precision) and outdoor geopositioning of AR content.